 You want a suit that is made with high-quality natural fibers such as wool, linen and silk.
 Generally, you can find suits made of better-quality fabrics in the top lines of major suit manufacturers such as Jos.
-A. Bank Signature Gold Label, Hart Schaffner & Marx Gold Label, Hickey Freeman, Brooks Brothers and others.
+A. Bank Signature Gold Collection, Hart Schaffner & Marx Gold Label, Hickey Freeman, Brooks Brothers and others.
 Polyester is never used in better quality suits as it does not breathe well and holds in heat.

 2. Half-Canvassed Suit Construction

 Half-canvas or canvas chest piece refers to a horsehair and other natural fibers shell that is sewn inside the fabric and lining of the front of the suit jacket.
 It lines the chest area and helps the suit to smoothly drape over the chest, adding shape to the jacket and durability.
 Nearly all major suit manufacturers use half-canvas lining in their top-of-the-line suits that retail for $500 or more.
 If you are not sure if the suit has half-canvas construction, check the suit manufacturers website.
 If they do use half-canvas construction, it will be featured in their advertising or specifications.
 Suits priced below $500 generally have less durable fused (glued) interlining construction.
 Generally, the quality of all other elements of a suit will be high if it features half-canvas construction.

 An Observation on Fused-Construction Suits:

 In terms of real-world quality, fused construction is catching up with half-canvas construction.
 It is nearly impossible to tell the difference between a suit with a fused interlining and half canvas just by looking at them when new.
 Fused construction suits of recent manufacture used improved fusing and construction methods that can drape just as nicely as a half-canvas suit.
 However, since it is less-costly to manufacture a fused suit, it should always cost less than a comparable half-canvas construction suit.